 Here, the integrals can be either Stratonovich's or It\^o's rough integrals. \end{lem} \begin{proof} We use the relationship between almost rough paths and rough paths, see Theorem 3.2.1 in \cite{LQ02}, to prove this lemma.
-To simplify notations, we show $d=1$ case, i.e. to prove
+To simplify notations, we show the $d=1$ case, i.e. prove that

 First, by the theory of rough differential equations and (\ref{RDE}), we know that